Magan Medical Clinic, Dermatology

 A monthly column by Dr. Chiang

-If you or your child has severely itchy skin, I look forward to seeing him/her.
+If you have rosacea, I look forward to seeing you to discuss your options.
 Please make an appointment for a dermatology consultation at (626) 331-6411.

 Charles Chiang, MD, FAAD